Rise up and gather round for a ranking (and review) of all 115 songs from Def Leppard’s original studio albums!

 Well, there you have it.

-That being said, I’m glad Def Leppard continues to record new music and isn’t resting on its laurels.
-I look forward to future releases and hearing what they come up with next.
+That being said, I’m glad Def Leppard continues to periodically record new music and the band isn’t resting on its laurels.
+I look forward to future releases and hearing what they come up with next…whenever that is.

 I hope you enjoyed this fun — and quite challenging — endeavor to rank Def Leppard’s songs!